 Fun Maths Activities and Investigations for KS1 and KS2 in Primary School

-Over the years, we’ve created lots of different fun maths activities and investigations to add to the primary teachers creative toolbox.
-Some of these maths activities our tutors use in our online maths interventions, others we share here as part of our continual support for KS1 and KS2 teachers working in UK classrooms.
+Over the years, we’ve created lots of different fun maths activities and investigations to add to primary teachers’ toolboxes.
+Some of these maths activities mirror our online one to one maths tutoring programme, while others are more suitable for whole class teaching.
+We share here as part of our continual support for KS1 and KS2 teachers working in UK classrooms.

-The purpose of these maths activities, especially the event-based ones is three-fold:
+The purpose of these numeracy activities, especially the event-based ones, is three-fold:

-1. To support you the teacher with problem solving and reasoning questions (with answers of course where relevant) and save you writing your own.
+1. To support you, the teacher, with problem solving and reasoning questions (with answers) and save you writing your own.

 2. To give learners the opportunity to see more everyday maths in context, and experiences of how maths reasoning really matters in the real world.
 3. To add some variety and relevance to the maths lesson slides, questions and worksheets you may be doing with your class every day.
 We love what the White Rose maths hub resources provide in terms of weekly planning, but sometimes we may be looking for some more exciting, hands-on and fun maths activities, whether for Year 1 or Year 6.